RPA-US/ubgi/README.md

 $ cd ubgi
 ```

-After getting the code, open a terminal and navigate to the working directory, with product source code.
+After setting the project, open a terminal and navigate to the working directory, with product source code.
-The following software is needed to run this platform if you want to install via local:
+The following software is neeeded to run UGBI if you want to install via local:
 - Python 3.10 or newer
 - Install PostgreSQL
 - C++ Dev Tools from Visual Studio: ![visual_studio_c++_features](apps\static\assets\img\image.png)

-> You can install ugbi via docker if you do not want to install UGBI, Python and PostgreSQL locally.
-Remember to attach the container in VS code and install python for that container instance.
+You can install UGBI via docker

 ``` bash
 $ docker-compose -f docker-compose-dev.yml up
 ```

+> Note:Remember to attach the container in VS code and install python for that container instance.

 Independently if you have installed UBGI via local or via Docker: